OleksandrPrudyvus/Website-using-Bootstrap/README.md

 # Website-using-Bootstrap
 The site was created in the process of studying at the university using HTML5, CSS3 and Bootstarp4
 Bootstrap-Navbar:
--For big screen
+- For big screen

 ![Image alt](https://github.com/OleksandrPrudyvus/Website-using-Bootstrap/blob/main/WebSite/img/ForBIG.png)

--For small screen
+- For small screen
 ![Image alt](https://github.com/OleksandrPrudyvus/Website-using-Bootstrap/blob/main/WebSite/img/ForSmallpng.png)